arj03/key-value-file-store/README.md

-# lossy-store
+# Key value file store

-simple mini database that does not promise durability, for when you do not need it!
+Simple key value store where and each value is a file.

-It's a key value store, and each value is a file.
-Each value is stored in it's own file.
+This project is a fork of [lossy-store] where raw fs is replaced with [atomic-file-rw] to provide browser support.

 ## api

 ### store = LossyStore(dir, codec?)

-create a lossy store with the given [codec](https://www.npmjs.com/package/flumecodec) (or JSON by default) at the `dir`
+create a lossy store with the given [codec] (or JSON by default) at the `dir`

 ### store.has(key)